The Last Free Traders? Interwar Trade Policy in the Netherlands and Netherlands East Indies (with Pim de Zwart and

 Deliberate Surrender?
 The Impact of Interwar Indian Protection (previous title: The Impact of Interwar Protection: Evidence from India) (with Vellore Arthi, Markus Lampe and Ashwin Nair).

 What is the role of trade policy in promoting intra-Empire trade?
 We address the question in the context of interwar India, whose trade policies have been accused of harming British export interests.
 We quantify the impact of trade policy on the value and composition of Indian imports, using novel disaggregated data on both trade policies and imports for 114 commodity categories coming from 42 countries.
-Indian trade elasticities were generally larger than those in the United Kingdom at the same time.
 We find that even though Indian protection lowered total imports, it substantially boosted imports from the UK.
 Despite the rising tariff barriers facing British ex- porters, trade diversion from other countries ensured that Indian trade policy benefited them overall.

 The gravitational constant? (with David S. Jacks and Alan M. Taylor).